valencik/mastersAPSC/documents/thesis/thesis.md

 Some heuristics exist to aid in determining an optimal $k$. @tibshirani2001estimating In practice, K-means is normally run multiple times with varying $k$ values and the optimum is selected by a domain expert.

-However, their exist methods to measure the effectiveness of a clustering configuration.
+However, there exist methods to measure the effectiveness of a clustering configuration.
-The Davies-Bouldin considers the ratio of external separation between clusters to the scatter within a cluster @wiki-dbi.
+The Davies-Bouldin index considers the ratio of external separation between clusters to the scatter within a cluster @wiki-dbi.
 Given two clustering schemes of the same input data, the one with the lowest Davies-Bouldin index is preferred.
-The G1, or Calinski-Harabasz pseudo F-statistic, or CH criterion is a hueristic device to help evaluate different clustering schemes on the same input data @g1-paper.
+The G1, or Calinski-Harabasz criterion is a hueristic device to help evaluate different clustering schemes on the same input data @g1-paper.
 It works best when used on standardized data in a Euclidean space @ch-stackoverflow.
 In contrast to the Davies-Bouldin index, a higher G1 index value suggests a better clustering scheme.
 Both of these evaluation methods are provided in the R package `clusterSim` @clusterSim.